funkymonkeyjay/char-select-splatidols-64/README.md

   * Unique songs for *Caps/Keys* for **[CS] Now or Never Seven**.
   * Options for toggling *Custom Music* **[ON/OFF]**, **[ON]** by default.

-## SPECIAL "TEAM" COLORS TUTORIAL
+## SPECIAL TEAM COLORS TUTORIAL
-Want to know a neat trick for getting custom "team" colors on your idol without having to recreate the entire palette?
+Want to know a neat trick for getting custom team colors on your idol without having to recreate the entire palette?
 * Select *"Save Active Palette as Preset"* in the Player options menu.
 * Give it a preset name of your own.
-* In *"Edit Palette"*, edit colors as you please.
+* In *"Edit Palette"*, edit the colors as you please.
 * Once done, select *"Save Preset"*.
 * Boom, now you've got your own team colors!